-Our research is driven by the idea that nanoscale synthesis and characterization of materials can give rise to novel phenomena inaccessible to bulk techniques.
+Our research is driven by the idea that nanoscale synthesis and characterization of materials can give rise to novel phenomena.
 Our main interests include:

-- characterization of the emergent phenomena using low-temperature spectroscopic imaging scanning tunneling microscopy (SI-STM)
+Characterization of the emergent phenomena using low-temperature spectroscopic imaging scanning tunneling microscopy (SI-STM) and spin-polarized scanning tunneling microscopy (SP-STM)

 Topological insulators (TIs) are a new state of matter characterized by an odd Z2 topological invariant calculated from the electronic band structure, and they are experimentally found in strong spin-orbit coupled systems with an inverted bulk band structure.
 Even though TIs are bulk insulators, topology of the band structure dictates the existence of gapless electronic states at the boundary occupied by massless Dirac fermions.
 In a 2D TI, these metallic states occur at the edge of the system; in a 3D TI such as Bi1-xSbx or Bi2(Se,Te)3, these states occur at the surface (Fig. 1).
 All Dirac fermions across different TIs share several fundamental properties: